BassanelliArielle/quero-challange/README.md

         ]}

-Foi implementado um sistema de cache nos endpoints da API baseado nas rotas e filtros utilizados na requisição.
+A caching system was implemented in the API endpoints based on the routes and filters used in the request.

 ### SetUp:
-O teste pode ser feito de duas formas, com o uso da Vagrant, ou em um Servidor Web.
-Para instalação e configuração da Vagrant consulte o seguinte link:  [https://laravel.com/docs/8.x/homestead](https://laravel.com/docs/8.x/homestead)
+The test can be done in two ways, using Vagrant, or on a Web Server.
+For Vagrant installation and configuration see the following link: [https://laravel.com/docs/8.x/homestead](https://laravel.com/docs/8.x/homestead)

-Para um Servidor Web são necessários os seguintes requisitos:
+For a Web Server the following requirements are necessary:

-- NGINX ou Apache;
+- NGINX or Apache;
 - MySql;
-- PHP 7.3 ( com as dependencias exigidas pelo Laravel Framework 8.x);
+- PHP 7.3 (with dependencies required by Laravel Framework 8.x);
 - Composer.

-Depois de instalada e configurada o ambiente, acesse o diretório do projeto e execute os seguintes comandos:
+Once the environment is installed and configured, access the project directory and execute the following commands:

     composer install
     php artisan key:generate
     php artisan migrate:fresh --seed

-Em caso de dúvidas, estou a disposição para esclarecimentos.
+In case of doubts, I am available for clarification.   :)